Consumer medicine information

 Co-administration of Paxlovid with calcineurin inhibitors and mTOR inhibitors.

-Consultation of a multidisciplinary group (e.g. involving physicians, specialists in immunosuppressive therapy, and/or specialists in clinical pharmacology) is required to handle the complexity of this co-administration by closely and regularly monitoring immunosuppressant serum concentrations and adjusting the dose of the immunosuppressant in accordance with the latest guidelines (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions).
+Consultation of a multidisciplinary group (e.g. involving physicians, specialists in immunosuppressive therapy, and/or specialists in clinical pharmacology) is required to handle the complexity of this co-administration by closely and regularly monitoring immunosuppressant blood concentrations and adjusting the dose of the immunosuppressant in accordance with the latest guidelines (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions).

 Hypersensitivity reactions.